Information about each of the Caves in Nevada:

-- Humboldt Cave: Humboldt Cave is located near Lovelock in western Nevada.
+- Humboldt Cave: Humboldt Cave is near Lovelock in western Nevada.

 It is a small, relatively unremarkable Caves in Nevada used by Native Americans for shelter and storage thousands of years ago.

-Today, the Cave is mainly used for recreational caving by experienced spelunkers.
+Today, experienced spelunkers mainly used for recreational caving the Cave.

 - Lovelock Cave: Lovelock Cave is another cave near the town of Lovelock in western Nevada.

-It is known for its large bat guano deposits, mined and sold as fertilizer in the late 19th and early 20th centuries.
+People mined and sold the large bat guano deposits as fertilizer in the late 19th and early 20th centuries.

-The Cave is also famous for discovering a mummified corpse that is believed to be over 2,000 years old.
+They discovered a mummified corpse believed to be over 2,000 years old in the Cave.

-- Spirit Cave: Spirit Cave is located in northwestern Nevada and is famous for its archaeological significance.
+- Spirit Cave: Spirit Cave is in northwestern Nevada and is famous for its archaeological significance.

-It contains some of the oldest humans remains ever found in North America, dating back more than 9,000 years.
+It contains some of the oldest human remains ever found in North America, dating back over 9,000 years.

 The Cave is not open to the public, but visitors can learn more about its history at the nearby Nevada State Museum.

-The Cave was used by Native Americans for shelter and storage and was later used as a hideout by cattle rustlers in the late 19th century.
+Native Americans used the Cave for shelter and storage, and cattle rustlers used it as a hideout in the late 19th century.

-Today, the Caves in Nevada is closed to the public due to concerns about damage to the fragile gypsum crystals.
+Today, the Caves in Nevada are closed to the public because of concerns about damage to the fragile gypsum crystals.